 We offer a range of different CCTV systems to suit different needs.

-HD CCTV – High definition cameras provide excellent quality images, valuable for identifying intruders, number plates etc. We strongly recommend HD CCTV over standard systems and they have now become the standard for CCTV installations.
+High definition cameras provide excellent quality images, valuable for identifying intruders, number plates etc. We strongly recommend HD CCTV over standard systems and they have now become the standard for CCTV installations.
 Upgrading to HD quality can also be achieved for some older systems, providing better cost savings than starting afresh with new cabling.

-Covert Cameras – While most CCTV cameras provide a visible deterrent to prospective intruders, covert cameras (also known as ‘spy cameras’ or ‘secret cameras’) are designed to catch criminals in the act.
+While most CCTV cameras provide a visible deterrent to prospective intruders, covert cameras (also known as ‘spy cameras’ or ‘secret cameras’) are designed to catch criminals in the act.
 They come in many ingenious forms, including miniature cameras that can be clipped to your clothes, disguised as a smoke detector, intruder alarm or even a clock.
 But the use of covert cameras is strictly regulated by The Data Protection Act 1998, so make sure you’re aware of the law before installing covert cameras.
-We can advise you on that.

 Key features of modern entry systems

 Home entry and commercial access control systems have become highly sophisticated, offering users some excellent convenience features in addition to their security function.
 You can connect to your entry system to a computer and see who has been in and out of your property and at what time?